webbdev/udaci-racer/README.md

 #### Start the Frontend

-First, run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
+First, run your preference of `yarn && yarn start` at the root of this project.
 Then you should be able to access http://localhost:3000.